Dick and Dom: Theatre/Festivals/DJ gigs

-Since 2005, the duo have been doing DJ sets at students' unions in universities all over the UK.
-They now DJ at all major festivals.
+In 2013, the duo debuted in the West End playing King Arthur (Dick) and Patsy (Dom) in Spamalot.
+The production's opening night was in December, and its initial 6 week run was extended to 10 weeks.

-Dick vs Dom also known as 'Dick and Dom LIVE' was a live 60-minute gameshow which involved the whole audience.
+Dick vs Dom also known as "Dick and Dom LIVE" was a live 60-minute gameshow which involved the whole audience.
 The stage show originated at Butlins where they headlined with Dick vs Dom in 2014 and 2016.
 The show also toured UK theatres and Family Festivals.

-In 2016, it was announced via Dick and Dom's official Twitter account that Dick vs Dom would go on its first full UK tour in 2017 The tour began on 10 April 2017 and ended on 29 October 2017, running for 22 shows.
-On 19 September 2017, it was confirmed that 'Dick & Dom's Circus Showdown' a new show to Butlins would launch in May and October half terms 2018.
+Dick vs Dom went on its first full UK tour in 2017 The tour began on 10 April 2017 and ended on 29 October 2017, running for 22 shows.
 In 2018, they took Dick vs Dom to the Edinburgh Festival as part of Underbelly and received five-star reviews.
 In May 2019, they performed Dick vs Dom at the Eden Project in Cornwall and onboard P&O Cruises.

-They have appeared at many festivals including the Silverstone GP, Camp Bestival, The Big Feastival, Kendal Calling, Beat Hurder, CarFest, Glastonbury, Chalfest, Wychwood, Standon Calling, Hay Festival, Gone Wild Festival, Camper Calling and BST in Hyde Park.
+Since the naughties, Dick and Dom have been DJs, performing initially in smaller venues like student unions.
+Since then they have appeared at many festivals including the Silverstone GP, Download, Boomtown, Camp Bestival, The Big Feastival, Kendal Calling, Beat Hurder, CarFest, Glastonbury, Chalfest, Wychwood, Standon Calling, Hay Festival, Gone Wild Festival, Camper Calling and BST in Hyde Park.
 At festivals, they have performed Dick vs Dom, hosted the main stage, and DJ'd with a spin off show Dick vs Dom DJ Battle.
 Their new DJ show Dick & Dom in Da Naughties launched in 2024.
+As of 2026 their sets vary from house and techno to drum and bass nights.